ALEXMORF/the-dark-dungeon/README.md

 no portion of code has a bearing on another portion.
 By doing this, you minimalized the frequency of context switching and have your productivity maximized.

+# My speculation on good programming

+ I dislike OOP because of the boilerplate code I have to write, and the fact that OOP-style progrmaming usually results in non-linear code, which is hard to follow.
+However, there is nothing wrong with objects or encapsulation; I think they help programmers to enforce the idea of decoupling subsystems and prevent one from having a bearing on another, and therefore helps reduce context-switching cost.
+On the other hand, programming in C style can be very fast, but it also blurs the boundaries between subsystems and tempt me to intermangle them to save time.
+The important thing is how to strike balance between these two different styles.

+ My Speculation is: write the low-level code first, once the code accomplishes a task and has evolved to a state that's hard to manage (which, you should know when you see it), pull them out and put them in a class.
+The usage of class here is not for OOP, but rather semantic compression.
+I'd rather see player.update() than player_update(player), it makes the code easier to reason about and reads more like English.

 #screenshots

  screenshot 1 (8/25/2016)